sdss/python_template/{{cookiecutter.repo_name}}/STYLE.rst

 All code must have *at least* one owner, who is ultimately responsible for keeping the code working and making editorial decisions.
-Owners can make decision on which code standards to follow (within the requirements listed in this document), such as maximum line length, linter, or testing framework.
+Owners can make decisions on which code standards to follow (within the requirements listed in this document), such as maximum line length, linter, or testing framework.
 The owner(s) names should be obvious in the README of the repo and in the ``setup.py`` file.